-Practice constructive conflict with your parents, and your children, and even with him so that within your home there is an environment of no-judgement analysis and exchange of proposals to solve the inevitable life problems.
+Practice constructive conflict with your parents, and your children, and even with him so that within your home there is an environment of no-judgment analysis and exchange of proposals to solve the inevitable life problems.
 The main difference in the quality of the interaction hinges on the mutual respect people can show for each other, even in the heat of an argument.

 Knowing this, there has to be a way to learn how to create a safe environment where both spouses can equally communicate with respect, and this is the area of fair fighting skills.
-Do you need training in fair fighting techniques to deal with any passive aggressive partner in your life?
+Do you need training in fair fighting techniques to deal with any passive-aggressive partner in your life?
 You can visit here for a great resource.

 These are a set of skills that help partners clarify the situation, allow both sides to recognize their needs, and provide a way to find a solution without violence.
 Fighting and having a violent discussion with a passive-aggressive partner will not give you the recognition you need now, before the fight.
 You can stop more attacks, hurts, and puts down, using these fair fighting techniques; and you will teach him how to do safe confrontations he never learned with his mom.